aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 - 1 ECS Cluster
 - ECS service and ECS task definitions deployed

+## Prerequisites

+For this walk through, you will need the following pre-requisites:

+- An AWS Account
+- Access to a shell environment.
+This can be a shell running in an [AWS Cloud9 Instance](https://aws.amazon.com/cloud9/), [AWS CloudShell](https://aws.amazon.com/cloudshell/), or locally on your system.
+- Your shell environment will need to have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configured with version 2.9.2 or higher
+- Your AWS CLI will need to have a profile [configured with access to the AWS account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) you wish to use for this walk through

+### Step 1: Setup Infrastructure and Deploy Sample App

-Luckily, we have a cloud formation template available to help us provision the necessary infrastructure, service, and task deployments.
+Luckily, we have an AWS Cloudformation template available to help us provision the necessary infrastructure, service, and task deployments.

-We created a simple setup script for you to use to deploy the provided CloudFormation template.
+We created a simple setup script for you to use from the shell environment of your choice to deploy the provided CloudFormation template.
 The script takes 4 optional arguments:

 1. `AWS_PROFILE`: Name of the AWS CLI profile you wish to use.
 If you do not provide a value `default` will be used.
 2. `AWS_DEFAULT_REGION`: Default Region where Cloud Formation Resources will be deployed.
 If you do not provide a value `us-west-2` will be used.